Welcome to Central!

 Information on tax credits and other issues related to financial aid can be found at: www.irs.gov

-- Use your Legal Name, Social Security Number, and birth date for both the FAFSA and CWU admission application.
+- Use your legal name, Social Security Number, and birth date for both the FAFSA and CWU admission application.

-- Inform the Financial Aid Office, in writing, if you receive additional resources from other sources such as scholarships, DVR, employer reimbursement of tuition.
+- Inform the Financial Aid Office, in writing, if you receive additional resources from other sources such as scholarships, DVR, or employer reimbursement of tuition.

 - If an unwanted Federal loan pays to your account, write VOID on the refund check and return to the Financial Aid Office within 14 days with written notice to cancel or reduce the loan.
+Please contact the Financial Aid Office if you want to return loan funds but do not have a paper check to return, and you may want to reduce or cancel future loan disbursements

-- REAPPLY ANNUALLY—due March 15 www.fafsa.ed.gov
+- REAPPLY ANNUALLY—the priority deadline is March 15 www.fafsa.ed.gov

-- May 15 is the priority deadline for Summer aid applications.
+- May 15 is the priority deadline for summer aid applications

-- Inform the Financial Aid Office if you transfer to another school.
+- Inform the Financial Aid Office if you transfer to another school

-- Begin repayment of your loans within six months of leaving school
+- Begin repayment of your loans within six months of leaving school and maintain good communication with your lender(s)